catherinism/catherinism.github.io/_posts/2019-06-30-rails_with_js_project_guide.markdown

 I would also recommend you watch this [Rails JS study group](https://youtu.be/b93S2_Hc8z8) by Brad Smith.

+**2. Duplicate your Rails project (optional)**

-2. Although I think I could have just continued my Rails project or create a branch, I decided to make a duplicate of that project instead.
+Although I think I could have just continued my Rails project or create a branch, I decided to make a duplicate of that project instead.

 * Create a new repository - in my case, I named it `family-friendly-travel-guide-js`
-* Duplicate project repo by following [these steps](https://help.github.com/en/articles/duplicating-a-repository)
+* Duplicate Rails project repo by following [these steps](https://help.github.com/en/articles/duplicating-a-repository)

-3. Added these gems to my Gemfile
+**3. Add these gems to your *Gemfile***
 ```
 gem 'jquery-rails'
 gem 'active_model_serializers'
 ```

-Tip: Don't forget to bundle install.
+Tip: Don't forget to *bundle install*.
 Also, I read that `turbolinks` doesn't go well with `jquery-rails`.
-I don't know exactly why but when I removed it from my *Gemfile* and *application.js*, my project ran more smoothly and it stopped me from frequently refreshing my index because it used to not render via JSON right away.
+I don't know exactly why but when I removed it from my *Gemfile* and *application.js*, my project ran more smoothly and it stopped me from refreshing my index because it used to not render via JSON right away.

-4. Required directives to the *application.js* file
+**4. Require directives to the *application.js* file**

 Mine looks like this: